 If you don’t include a greeting or first name, it signals to spam filters that you’re mass-blasting an email that could be irrelevant or trying to sell something.
 Including a salutation and name will not only help you avoid being flagged as spam, but it is also likely to increase open rates.
 Think about it…you’d rather open an email with your name in the greeting than not, right?

-There are many other ways to personalize your emails, including using names in subject lines to grab attention, by including feedback on something they’ve recently published, or commenting on something they’ve recently tweeted.
-When it comes to email best practices, including a name is a must.
+There are many other ways to personalize your emails, including using names in subject lines to grab attention, including feedback on something they’ve recently published, or commenting on something they’ve recently tweeted.
+When it comes to digital PR outreach tips and cold email best practices, including a name is a must.

 If you’re working in the U.S., it’s not just a best practice to include an unsubscribe option in your emails, it’s also the law.
 The CAN-SPAM Act includes best practices for businesses who use emailing, and calls out that emails need to “tell recipients how to opt out of receiving future email from you”.

 Including an unsubscribe link or message in your email that gives the option to opt-out from future emails is imperative.
 We all know how frustrating it is to receive emails and with no way to stop them.
 Omitting an unsubscribe message will likely lead to more people marking you as spam…which is hard to recover from.

 While some may hesitate to include an unsubscribe message for fear of recipients opting-out, the bottom line is that it will benefit both the sender and receiver.
 You don’t want to entice people to mark you as spam, and you don’t want to waste time emailing someone who doesn’t want your pitch.